michelle12349502039/cathy-modification/readme.md

-# The modified version of cathy by dev dungeon
+# The modified version of Chatty Cathy by Dev Dungeon

 ## Directions
 1. Make a `.env` file